 Lilibeth lives with her father and her mother.
-She is responsible for making beds, running errands and cleaning.
+At home, duties include making beds, running errands and cleaning.
 Her father is employed as a laborer and her mother maintains the home.
 There are 3 children in the family.

 Because of your sponsorship, Lilibeth will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Lilibeth lives on the plains of Las Palmas de Herrera, home to approximately 32,000 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The population is comprised of Mulatos and the most commonly spoken language is Spanish.